shorres/Decksmith/README.md

 ## Features

 - **Collection Management**: Track your card collection with quantities and rarities
+- **Scryfall Integration**: Real-time card search and auto-fill from the complete MTG database
 - **Deck Builder**: Create and manage multiple decks
 - **Smart Autocomplete**: Intelligent card suggestions while building decks from your collection
 - **Import/Export**: Import and export decks and collections via CSV